pxc/gitbook/text/40_Graphical_Git_gitgui_gitk/0_ Graphical_Git_gitgui_gitk.markdown

 ## Graphical Git ##

-Git has a couple of fairly popular Graphial User Interfaces that can read and/or maniplulate Git repositories.
+Git has a couple of fairly popular Graphical User Interfaces that can read and/or manipulate Git repositories.

 ### Bundled GUIs ###